-In order to describe the bending movement of the actuator, the image of the bending sheet is divided into segments assumed to have a constant curvature.
-The principle of determining the angles is shown in Figure 3. (angles a1 - a3).
-The angles of the segments are calculated from each frame of the video.
-The changing flexure of the actuator, electrically characterized in Figure 4, is depicted in Figure 5.
-It can be observed that the bending of the sheet is faster and stronger close to the input contacts, getting progressively weaker as well as delayed towards the free end of the sheet.
+In order to describe the bending movement of the actuator, the image of the bending sheet is divided into segments, assumed having a constant curvature.
+The principle of determining the bending angles is shown in Figure 3 (angles a1 - a3).
+The bending angles of the segments are calculated from each frame of the video.
+Figure 5 depicts the transformation of the bending angles of the actuator, electrically characterized in Figure 4.
+It shows that the flexion of the sheet is faster and stronger close to the input contacts, getting progressively weaker as well as delayed towards the free end of the sample.

 Figure 5.
 Mechanical response of an actuator to a step input voltage.
-The "Position" axis stands for the relative coordinate starting from the input contacts.